pellcorp/creality-wiki/docs/cartographer.md

 !!! warn

-    Do not use a metal feeler gauge for this step, it could interfere with calibration!!!
+    Do not use a metal feeler gauge for this step, it could damage your cartographer!!!

 After the save config you have to do the cartographer threshold scan (see next)